Metronoid/chronicler/content/character/merits/fighting/Powered Projectile.md

 **Drawback**: This shot requires intense concentration.
 Your character loses her Defense any turn she uses this maneuver.

 **Skewer** (••••): Your character uses her projectiles to impale parts of an opponent’s anatomy.
-When attacking a specified target, reduce the penalty by –2, and any inflicted Tilts require the victim to roll Stamina + Strength – damage inflicted to remove a projectile before it’s resolved.
+When attacking a specified target, reduce the penalty by –2, and any inflicted Conditions require the victim to roll Stamina + Strength – damage inflicted to remove a projectile before it’s resolved.